 The workshop ‘Thinking with Dementia’ that gave rise to this publication took place in June 2017 at the University of Amsterdam.
 This collection is the outcome of joint and indivisible work.
 Kristine Krause and Jeannette Pols developed the idea for this project in conversation with members of the Long Term Care and Dementia research group (Susanne van den Buuse, Annelieke Driessen, Silke Hoppe, Natashe Lemos Dekker and Laura Vermeulen).
 Kristine and Annelieke developed a workshop format based on stories, organised the workshop, and took care of the conditions for this publication.
 Contributors commented on each other stories and discussed the issues which are now assembled in the refractions.
 Jeannette helped to organise and chair the workshop, and is responsible for re-writing the mostly rather scattered notes that the participants wrote up in groups, into four refractions.
 Emily Yates-Doerr gave invaluable feedback and brushed up some of the Dutch- English and took care of the publication of the collection with Somatosphere.
 We thank Kim Lewis and his team for the design of the website sphere, and Zoe Goldstein for editing the papers.
 We are grateful to the research priority area Social Science and Global Health of the University of Amsterdam for sponsoring and financing the event of the workshop and publication.

 Annelieke Driessen conducted ethnographic research in three nursing homes in the Netherlands as part of her PhD project in the Anthropology of Care Research Group at the University of Amsterdam, the Netherlands.
-Her thesis “Doing Dementia Differently” explores ways of living with dementia as they are crafted in everyday life and daily care practices on the ward.
+Her thesis ‘A good life with dementia: Ethnographic articulations of everyday life and care in Dutch nursing homes’ explores ways of living with dementia as they are crafted in everyday life and daily care practices on the ward.
 Her publications include “Pleasure and Dementia: on becoming an appreciating subject” (The Cambridge Journal of Anthropology 36 (1), 2018) and “Sociomaterial will-work: Aligning Daily Wanting in Dutch Dementia Care” (in Care in Healthcare: Reflections on Theory and practice, Palgrave Macmillan, 2017).
 Annelieke is currently working as a Research Fellow at the London School of Hygiene and Tropical Medicine, UK.
 As part of the research team involved in the Forms of Care project, she studies ‘active non-interventions’ as a form of care at the end of life.

 Kristine Krause is Assistant Professor at the University of Amsterdam.
 Her research interests include political subjectivity and health, citizenship and care.
 She has published on transnational therapy networks and the intersections of medicine and religion in global Pentecostalism.
 Currently she is working on a book covering these subjects as they pertain to the Ghanaian diaspora in London and is developing new research on care outsourcing to Eastern European countries.